Foxton, New Zealand

 Foxton (Te Awahou) is a town in the Manawatū-Whanganui region of New Zealand - on the lower west coast of the North Island, in the Horowhenua district, 30 km southwest of Palmerston North and just north of Levin.
-The town is located close to the banks of the Manawatu River.
+The town is located close to the banks of the Manawatū River.
 It is situated on State Highway 1, roughly in the middle between Tongariro National Park and Wellington.

 The slightly smaller coastal settlement of Foxton Beach is considered part of Foxton, and is located 6 km to the west, on the Tasman Sea coastline.